Skip to main content

 What This Milestone is About:

 This is the starting point for lasting, cross-sector collaboration.
 In this milestone, your team will come together around a shared purpose, begin building trust, and set a clear direction for your work.
 You’ll identify who needs to be at the table, why this work matters, and how you’ll move forward together.
-It’s not about jumping into action, it’s about laying the groundwork: forming the right team, defining what success looks, using baseline data to drive decisions from the start, and getting aligned on your community’s most pressing needs and opportunities.
+It’s not about jumping into action, it’s about laying the groundwork: forming the right team, defining what success looks like for your community, using data to drive decisions from the start, and getting aligned on your community’s most pressing needs and opportunities.

 Why This Milestone Matters: